See or Hear? Exploring the Effect of Visual and Audio Hints and Gaze-assisted Task Feedback for Visual Search Tasks in Augmented Reality: System Design

 The functionality and advantages of task feedback have been described in Cao et al.'s findings \cite{cao2019ghostar}, that furnishing feedback in AR environments offers users more awareness of surrounding information, which ensures task efficiency and correctness.
-Appropriate feedback in a visually distinguishable form can alleviate users' workload and result in positive improvements in task performance \cite{paelke2014augmented}.
+Appropriate feedback in a visually distinguishable form can alleviate their workload and result in positive improvements in task performance \cite{paelke2014augmented}.
 In our study, the instant post-task feedback was provided as a visible playback of gaze recording.
 As shown in Figure \ref{fig:teaser}.$b$, the user's gaze was denoted as a brightly colored dot following the trajectory.
 During the book-searching phase, gaze trajectories were marked and recorded.
-After one search task, users were able to watch their gaze playback of the trajectory, after which they proceeded to the next task.
+After one search task, users then watched the playback of their trajectories, after which they proceeded to the next task.